 We believe that the carrying amounts of cash and cash equivalents, accounts receivable, accounts payable, and short-term borrowings approximates fair value based on either their short-term nature or on terms currently available to the Company in financial markets.
-Due to current market rates, we believe that our fixed-rate long-term obligations have the same fair value and carrying value of approximately \$0.4 million and \$0.6 million as of October 31, 2018 and 2017.
+Due to current market rates, we believe that our fixed-rate long-term obligations have nearly the same fair value and carrying value of approximately \$6.2 million and \$0.4 million as of October 31, 2019 and 2018.